hamsiHftm/IN306-Blog-Project/backend/README.md

 6. **Entity**: I tried adding a new entity, but it didn't work.
 I need help fixing this or removing the entity entirely.
 7. **Entities**: All entity classes have been added for the project.
 8. **OpenAPI**: An OpenAPI specification has been added to the resources folder, but it is not yet complete.
 Due to time constraints, I was unable to finish it.
-This README provides a comprehensive overview of the blog application, including its functionality, project structure, additional classes, ideas for future enhancements, and instructions for setting up and running the application.
 9. **Blog HTTP requests**: Implemented PUT, POST, GET, and DELETE routes for the Blog entity.
 10. **Error-Response**: Added thorough error handling in the way responses are managed.
 11. **Validation**: Validation added for entities.